arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 You could think of each commit not as a checkpoint, but the instructions on how to get to the next checkpoint.
 The entire repository can be built by following a series of instructions (commits) in order.
 Similarly you can determine the precise state of an earlier version by following the instructions backwards.

-## Comparing prior commits
+## Comparing files to prior commits

 You might have noticed that `diff` was the first word after your commit message when you entered `git show HEAD`.
-The lines after that are the changes that you made with that commit.
+The lines after that are **all** the changes that you made with that commit.
+When comparing earlier versions with the current version, you are usually only going to want to look at one file at a time.
 By typing `git diff HEAD`.... **work through behavior here, there will be a big divergence  (haha `diff`) in this behavior between command line git and github desktop**
+*Or maybe we don't want to introduce github desktop at all, or just skip this section entirely for the github desktop module?*

-Using `diff` command to compare current version with HEAD and earlier HEADs.
+Using `diff` command to compare current version of `mars.txt` and earlier versions.

 ### Knowledge Check 2